DanielToby/InterfaceCutRoom/README.md

 # InterfaceCutRoom
-CRUD interface for senior design CutRoom application
+A web based scheduling engine for clothing manufacturing, created for UConn's senior design class in partnership with Interface Technologies

 ## To use: